Welcome to the Sticks: Remakes

 An Italian remake, Benvenuti al Sud ("Welcome to the South"), was produced and released by Medusa Film in 2010.
 The plot was similar to the original: Alberto (Claudio Bisio), the manager of a Poste Italiane office in Lombardy is banished for two years to Castellabate, a small town in Campania.
 Dany Boon appeared in a cameo.
 Unlike the French original, the Italian franchise led to a sequel: Benvenuti al Nord ("Welcome to the North"; 2012).

 In 2017, the Dutch remake Weg van jou (a play on words that both means 'away from you' and 'smitten with you') ran in Dutch theatres.
 In this remake, city slicker Evi gets relocated from metropolitan and cosmopolitan Rotterdam to the rural Dutch province of Zeeland.
 In Zeeland, while away from her stuck-up boyfriend, she gets smitten with a local man.

 Negotiations regarding a proposed English version of the film were officially abandoned in 2015.
 As early as 2008, Will Smith was negotiating with Dany Boon regarding a remake; the US film was to be called Welcome to the Sticks.
 While few other details were revealed, there were suggestions that the plot would revolve around a multinational company, rather than US Mail.

+A Mexican remake, Welcome al Norte ("Welcome to the North"), was released in 2023.